Can You Weld at Home? Basic Considerations

 Where is the best place to weld at home?

-The garage is the best and most popular place to set up your welding machine and all the other tools required for your welding projects.
+The garage is the best and most popular place to set up your welding machine and all the other tools required for your projects.

 Most home welders work in their garage after they have organized it properly to make it safe and avoid the hazards of welding.